AdroitAnandAI/t-SNE/README.md

 frequent memory exceptions, which is obvious.
 Even after reducing the data points to a subset of < 5K, the program was throwing memory exception.
 • Solution Found: Ran the code in "Google Colabs" Platform.
-The platform enabled me to use
-> 10GB memory and to run the code faster.
+The platform enabled me to use more than 10GB memory and to run the code faster.
 But there are some hiccups which I faced such as frequent disconnections and kernel dying after 12-13GB memory usage.
 Also, packages need to be re-installed on every fresh run.
 2) Time Complexity of t-SNE: t-SNE was taking so many hours to execute.
 But we have to run